-Our 2021 Learn to Swim Program will run 8 weeks, from June 28th through August 20th.
+Our Learn to Swim Program will run 8 weeks, from late June through August.
 Swimming participation is required for all sailing program participants until completion of the Red Cross Community Water Safety/Basic Water Rescue level.

 All beginner classes have a small instructor to child ratio which allows us to individualize classes to meet the students' needs.
 The Program Director will place new swimmers in the appropriate class based on the child's age and ability.

 Hyannis Yacht Club’s Swim Team competes against local teams.
 A spirit of friendly competition exists among the swimming programs in the area.

 We teach an enhanced version of the Red Cross Learn To Swim Classes.

 Beginner 1 - Pre-School Aquatics

 This class is designed for 4 year olds and other new swimmers in the program.
 Participants work on basic elementary swimming skills in a fun, game oriented class.
 Students usually wear a bubble until the instructor is confident that they are ready to swim without such aids.